Positivity and representations of surface groups: Definitions

-As an immediate consequence of the semigroup property we obtain the following result that we shall use freely: \begin{lemma}[\sc Nesting property] Let $c$ be a point in a diamond with extremities $(a,b)$.
-Then there exist unique diamonds $V(a,c)$ and $V(c,b)$ with extremities $(a,c)$ and $(c,b)$ respectively so that
+As an immediate consequence of the semigroup property we obtain the following result that we shall use freely: \begin{lemma}[\sc Nesting property] Let $c$ be a point in a diamond with extremities~$a$ and~$b$. \begin{enumerate} \item Then there exists a unique diamond $V(a,c)$ with extremities~$a$ and~$c$ such that